Event Distribution Report

 There are two options for coloring meeting patterns:

-• Shading by Standard Schedule divides the bars into red and green portions based on whether an event's meeting pattern is found in the selected standard schedule.
+• Shading by Standard Schedule divides the bars into red and green portions based on whether an event's meeting pattern is found in the selected standard schedule

 • Shading by Time of Day shades red and green portions into lighter and darker versions based on whether a meeting pattern starts in the morning, afternoon, or evening.
 (Morning is anything before 12pm and evening is anything after 6pm.)